syncfusion-content/wpf-docs/wpf/SfRangeSlider/How-To.md

 The `RangeStartChanged` event is triggered when `RangeStart` value is changed.
 The argument contains the following information.

-`OldStartValue` – Gets or sets the new old start value of range slider.
+`OldStartValue` – Gets or sets the old start value of range slider.
-`NewStartvalue` – Gets or sets the new start value of range slider.
+`NewStartValue` – Gets or sets the new start value of range slider.

 {%highlight C#%}